Santi-Ostrovsky/Santi-Ostrovsky/README.md

 I'm a Full Stack Web Developer 💻 and a passionate technology enthusiast.
 Programming has become my all-day activity of choise.
 I find it extremely satisfying to plan out, structure, code and design an entire product, from start to finish.

 As musician Marc Anthony once said: *If you love  what you  do, you will never have to work a day in your life.* And I'm happy to say...
-I've found it!
+This is it!

 </br>